Huguitis/aoi.js-documentation/src/functions/Calling/getGuildInvite.md

 ---
-title: $createServerInvite
+title: $getGuildInvite
-description: $createServerInvite will create a guild invite.
+description: $getGuildInvite will create a guild invite.
-id: createServerInvite
+id: getGuildInvite
 ---

 `$createServerInvite` will create a guild invite.